okn77/SampleService/README.md

 ##  DAST
 SAST Static  application Security Testing SonarQube DAST Dynamic application Security Testing.
 Tests are done when the application is running.
 It attacks app from outside and checks misconfigured configurations.

+##  CIS Benchmarks
+Center for Internet Security best practice security recommendations kube-bench is a go application  that  checks whether kubernetes is deployed securely.